freeCodeCamp/guide/src/pages/sql/sql-where-clause/index.md

 ### Where Clause (and / or, IN, BETWEEN and LIKE)

 The WHERE clause is used to limit the number of rows returned.
+The WHERE clause is used to extract only those records that fulfill a specified condition.

-In this case all five of these will be used is a some what ridiculous Where clause.
+In this case all five of these will be used is a some what ridiculous WHERE clause.

 Here is the current full student list to compare to the WHERE clause result set: